11 Tricks to Make Boxed Cake Mix Taste Homemade

 Add Sour Cream

-If you’ve ever made banana bread before, it’s likely you’ve dealt with whisking in a good amount of sour cream.
-Much like using mayonnaise, sour cream adds a supreme amount of moisture into your cake that you’ve desperately been missing.
+Much like using mayonnaise, sour cream adds a supreme amount of moisture to your cake that you’ve desperately been missing.
 The best part?
 It should almost always be in your fridge, ready to go!
+If not, these sour cream substitutes work, too.

 11 / 11